There are several ways to vote in an election.

-If you would like to vote by proxy, you must complete an application form on the Electoral Commission website.
+If you would like to vote by proxy, you must complete a voting by proxy application form on the Electoral Commission website (external website).
 Print the form, complete it and sign it, then return it to the electoral registration office at County Hall, Ruthin.
 You need to sign the form personally because the electoral registration office needs a copy of your signature for voting security reasons.

 Voting by post

 Voting by post is an easy way to vote if you are unable to make it make it to the polling station on election day.